tutors-sdk/tutors-roadmap/README.md

 - full colour review by desiger, with a view to incorporate themes
 - rexamine icons and icon libraries.
 Evaluate noun project for inclusion

+## TutorsOffline

+- Migrate tutors-html to use Tailwind + styles equivalent to TutorsSvelte
+- Exlore Electron based TutorsSvelte as alternative to above
+-
 ## Authentication

 - consider firebase auth as replacement for auth0